privacyguides/privacyguides.org/docs/real-time-communication.en.md

 Profile pictures, reactions, and nicknames are not encrypted.

 Group voice and video calls are [not](https://github.com/vector-im/element-web/issues/12878) E2EE, and use Jitsi, but this is expected to change with [Native Group VoIP Signalling](https://github.com/matrix-org/matrix-doc/pull/3401).
-Group calls have [no authentication](https://github.com/vector-im/element-web/issues/13074) currently, meaning that non room participants can also join the calls.
+Group calls have [no authentication](https://github.com/vector-im/element-web/issues/13074) currently, meaning that non-room participants can also join the calls.
 We recommend that you do not use this feature for private meetings.

 When using [element-web](https://github.com/vector-im/element-web), you must trust the server hosting the Element client.
 If your [threat model](basics/threat-modeling.md) requires stronger protection, then use a desktop or mobile client instead.